Tight Fine-Grained Bounds for Direct Access on Join Queries: Lower Bounds for Enumeration of Cyclic Joins

-so running the assumed enumeration algorithm for $LW_{k+1}$ on the instance $D$ solves \pb{$k$-Set-Intersection-Enumeration}.
+so running the assumed enumeration algorithm for $LW_{k}$ on the instance $D$ solves \pb{$(k-1)$-Set-Intersection-Enumeration}.

 It remains to analyze the running time of the resulting algorithm.
-First observe that all relations in $D$ have size at most $n^k$, so $|D| = O(n^k)$.
-Moreover, $D$ can easily be constructed in time $O(n^k)$.
-Thus, the overall preprocessing time is $O(n^k)$ plus the preprocessing time of the algorithm for $LW_{k+1}$, which is
+First observe that all relations in $D$ have arity $k-1$.
+Since the domain size of $D$ is $O(n)$, the relation sizes are at most $O(n^{k-1})$, and so $|D| = O(n^{k-1})$.
+Moreover, $D$ can easily be constructed in time $O(n^{k-1})$.
+Thus, the overall preprocessing time is $O(n^{k-1})$ plus the preprocessing time of the algorithm for $LW_{k}$, which is

-for $\eps' := \min\{1, k \eps\}$.
-For any desired $\delta' > 0$, by setting $\delta := \delta'/k$ we obtain delay $O(|D|^{\delta}) = O(n^{k \delta}) = O(n^{\delta'})$.
-By Lemma~\ref{lem:enumerationintersection}, this violates the \pb{Zero-$(k+1)$-Clique} Conjecture. \end{proof}
+for $\eps' := \min\{1, (k-1) \eps\}$.
+For any desired $\delta' > 0$, by setting $\delta := \delta'/(k-1)$ we obtain delay $O(|D|^{\delta}) = O(n^{(k-1) \delta}) = O(n^{\delta'})$.
+By Lemma~\ref{lem:enumerationintersection}, this violates the \pb{Zero-$k$-Clique} Conjecture. \end{proof}